aptech/gauss_table_creator/README.md

   *  Enter `library tabout` in the program input/output window.
   *  Put the line `library tabout;` at the beginning of your program files.

 Note: I have provided the individual files found in `tabout.zip` for examination and review.
-However, installation should always be done using the `tabout.zip` folder and the Installation Wizard.
+However, installation should always be done using the `tabout.zip` folder and the *Installation Wizard*.

 ### Examples
 After installing the library the example file will be found in your GAUSS home directory in the directory `\pkgs\tabout\examples`.
 The example uses a GAUSS dataset included with the GAUSS 18 examples.